Slx-hub/tinfb4se/projectFiles/SoftwareArchitectureDocument.md

 For example every class starting with V_ is part of the view etc.
 This "tag" also contains information about the type of class, like A for abstract and E for enum.

-Meeing of the "tags" used in the class-diagram:
+Meaning of the "tags" used in the class-diagram:
 * M_ : Model
 * V_ : View
 * C_ : Controller